Fabrique - Charming Swedish Stone Oven Bakery

 Multiple trays of freshly baked Swedish cinnamon buns (Kanelbullar) at Fabrique Café in Stockholm.
 The pastries rest on baking paper in a metal rack against a tiled wall.

-Their commitment to taking the necessary time for sourdoughs and baking in a traditional stone oven is evident in the moist crumb and crispy crust of their breads.
+Their commitment to taking the necessary time for sourdoughs and baking in a traditional stone oven is something you can taste in every bite - in the moist crumb and the wonderfully crisp crust.
+Sometimes, all it takes is a little good Swedish butter to turn a simple slice of bread into something truly special.

 While we haven't shown up in pajamas yet, Charlotta and David have certainly nailed the comfort factor.